 Trump Rolls Out Guidelines For Phased Return To Work To States, Even As New York, Others Extend Restrictions

-President Donald Trump is set to roll out federal guidelines for the phased reopening of the economy on a state-by-state basis Thursday as the country faces a coronavirus pandemic and resulting economic numbers that are drawing comparisons to the Great Depression.
+President Donald Trump announced federal guidelines for the phased reopening of the economy on a state-by-state basis Thursday as the country faces a coronavirus pandemic and resulting economic numbers that are drawing comparisons to the Great Depression.

 The Trump administration’s target date is as early as May 1 for the phased reopenings to begin, according to Reuters.
 At the same time, New York Gov. Andrew Cuomo announced an extension of the state’s stay-at-home order through May 15 on Thursday and said he’s working on the policy in coordination with a group of other northeastern states.

-Trump's proposal is titled "Opening Up America Again," according to The New York Times.
+Trump's proposal is titled "Opening Up America Again."

-Trump is set to speak at a press conference at 6 p.m.
-Check back with Benzinga for updates.
+“We must have a working economy.
+And we want to get it back very, very quickly," Trump said, reading from prepared remarks at a press conference Thursday evening.
+“I believe it will boom.”

+The U.S. has avoided "health care rationing" and "deadly shortfalls," Trump said.
+It's a claim made debatable by reports such as a Detroit News story last week on Sinai-Grace hospital in Detroit, where patients reportedly died in hallways and staff ran out of storage for bodies.

 Globally, 2,134,465 cases are confirmed in the coronavirus pandemic and 142,148 people have died, according to the Johns Hopkins University & Medicine Coronavirus Resource Center.